 With my arrival at Narita International Airport around 10 in the evening, I decided to book an accommodation within Asakusa.
 When I checked accommodations on Traveloka app, one of the cheapest was Hostel East57.
 Rates were affordable plus I was able to get a discount to slash the total cost because of Traveloka’s promo codes.
 Hostel EAST57 is near Asakusabashi Station.
 Its location is perfect because most of the destinations on my first two days in Tokyo are within Asakusa and Ueno area.

 The hostel has two properties, a block away from each other, and I was billeted on the recent one.
-The bar and restaurant on the main building was still open on my arrival.
+The bar and restaurant on the main building were still open on my arrival.
 A guy on the front-desk asked for my passport for the check-in process.
-Another traveler was also checking in when I arrived at the front-office.
+Another traveler was also checking in when I arrived at the front office.
 After photocopying our passports, he asked us to follow him to their annex building.

 A block away, we arrived at the other building with some part of the ground floor crowded with laundry facilities.
 The first guy handed over our check-in forms to his mates who gave us set of house rules and our keycard.
 Starving, I asked for assistance on operating the microwave, labels are in Japanese characters, to heat the food I got from Family Mart at the airport.
 The meal was my dinner for that day.

 My request for a lower bunk was granted but I was disappointed to find out that the bunk I was assigned to has the worst location.
 It’s not a capsule bed but the layout of the bunks made my bed look like one.
 Tight space going inside the bed.